csteelatgburg/power-platform/power-virtual-agents/how-to-variables.md

    ![Create variable](media/create-new-variable.png)

-3. Specify a name and type for the variable, and then select **Save**.
+3. Specify a name and type for the variable, and then select **Done**.

    ![Save variable](media/save-variable.png)